-The small county town of Lancaster is built on the site of a Roman encampment (Castrum), built to guard the crossing over the River Lune.
+The small county town of Lancaster is built on the site of a Roman encampment (Castrum), constructed to guard the crossing over the River Lune.
 It later became a prosperous port from the proceeds of the slave trade.
-Within a few metres of the town's railway station stands Lancaster Castle.
+A short distance from the town's railway station stands Lancaster Castle.
 A magnificent Norman Fortress, originally built to keep Scottish invaders at bay.

 The network of streets below the castle are lined with wealthy Georgian houses.
 The fine Georgian Town Hall, situated in the market place, has been converted into a first class local history museum and also the King's Own Royal Regiment museum.
 Not far away from the castle in Church Street, stands the 17th century Judge's Lodging, which is the setting for the Town House Museum and the Museum of childhood.

-Lancaster's rich maritime history can found in St George's Quay, surrounded by great stone warehouses, the most magnificent of which is the 18th century Custom House.
+Lancaster's rich maritime history can found in St George's Quay, surrounded by great stone warehouses - the most magnificent of which is the 18th-c Custom House.
 Now an award-winning museum that tells the fascinating story of the port's long maritime past and the fishing communities of Morecambe Bay.
 A footpath from the Custom House leads to an impressive 200-year-old stone aqueduct, which carries the Lancaster Canal over the River Lune, on five wide arches.

 Other sights of interest include the grandiose green copper dome of the Aston Memorial, which is visible for miles from its prominent location on a hill, within the splendid Edwardian Williamson Park.
-Erected by the linoleum magnate and politician Lord Ashton, the memorial's setting provides wonderful panoramic views of the city, and is a popular backdrop for wedding photographs.
+Erected by the linoleum magnate and politician Lord Ashton, the memorial's setting provides wonderful panoramic views of the city.
+A popular backdrop for photographs.

 Lancaster's fine Georgian Town Hall, located in the market place, is home to the City Museum, which explores the history and archaeology of the city from prehistoric to Roman times and onwards.
 The museum of the King's Own Royal Lancaster Regiment is also housed there.